All posts

 Key Takeaways

-• Entity structures built one decision at a time rarely match how income actually flows — clients pay whichever entity has the Stripe account, not whichever entity the org chart designates.
+• Entity structures built one decision at a time rarely match how income actually flows.
+Clients pay whichever entity has the Stripe account, not whichever entity the org chart says.

 Check your risk profile →